adobe/buildrunner/README.rst

 The step execution order will be in the order it appears in the configuration unless an dependency is defined by using ``depends``, then the order will change in order to satisfy the dependencies.
-The ``graphlib`` library is used to generate the directed acyclic graph and there is no gaurentee how non-dependant steps will be ordered.
+The ``graphlib`` library is used to generate the directed acyclic graph and there is no guarantee how non-dependent steps will be ordered.
 An example of a step order which satisfies the dependencies in the config above:
 ``('step1', 'step3', 'step4', 'step2')``.
 Please note that there are other valid
-permuations as well.
+permutations as well.

 Circular dependencies are not valid.
 If a circular dependency is in a configuration it will produce an exeception and halt the execution of buildrunner.